 The portion of the public offering price per unit in this offering attributable to our common stock exceeds the net tangible book value per share of our common stock outstanding prior to this offering.
-Based on the public offering price of \$3.00 per unit (attributing no value to the warrants included in the units and excluding the proceeds, if any, from the exercise of the warrants issued in this offering), and after deducting the underwriting discount and estimated offering expenses payable by us, you will experience immediate dilution of \$1.51 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2010 after giving effect to this offering and the public offering price.
+Assuming we sell 3,500,000 units in this offering at an assumed public offering price of \$3.57 per unit (attributing no value to the warrants included in the units and excluding the proceeds, if any, from the exercise of the warrants issued in this offering), and after deducting the estimated underwriting discount and estimated offering expenses payable by us, you will experience immediate dilution of \$1.91 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2010 after giving effect to this offering and the assumed public offering price.
 The exercise of outstanding stock options and warrants, as well as the warrants issued in this offering, will result in further dilution of your investment.
 See the section entitled "Dilution" below for a more detailed illustration of the dilution you would incur if you participate in this offering.